This website uses cookies to collect information to improve your browsing experience. Please review our Privacy Statement for more information.

-The Alabama Prison Arts + Education Program’s (APAEP) college degree project through Auburn University offers a Bachelor of Science degree in Interdisciplinary Studies, focusing on business, leadership, and Human Development and Family Sciences.
+The Alabama Prison Arts + Education Program’s (APAEP) college degree program through Auburn University offers a Bachelor of Science degree in Interdisciplinary Studies, focusing on business, leadership, and human development and family studies.
 To earn a Bachelor of Science, students complete 120 credits, which is approximately 40 classes.

 Classes are taught by faculty members and graduate students from Auburn University and other colleges and universities around the state.
 The APAEP college degree program offers the same curriculum taught on the main Auburn University campus.